dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 ### Filter Out the Blurry Frames

 When the frame filter feature DCE is enabled, a quick sharpness evaluation will be implemented on each video frame and the low sharpness frame will be discarded to ensure the barcode reader will process on high-quality frames only.
 Since the Barcode Reader doesn't need to process the blurry video frames, the accuracy will be highly improved.
+You can enable the frame-filter feature of DCE via method <a href="https://www.dynamsoft.com/camera-enhancer/docs/programming/android/primary-api/camera-enhancer.html?ver=latest#enablefeatures" target="_blank">`enableFeatures`</a>

 ### Enhance the Camera Focus

 This feature is highly recommended to be implemented on low-end devices.
 Enhancing the camera focus ability will reduce the blurry frames in the video streaming, which benefits the barcode reading accuracy.
+You can enable the enhanced-focus feature of DCE via method <a href="https://www.dynamsoft.com/camera-enhancer/docs/programming/android/primary-api/camera-enhancer.html?ver=latest#enablefeatures" target="_blank">`enableFeatures`</a>

 ### Set Higher Resolution

 A higher resolution will promote the sharpness of the video frames and also enlarge the module size of barcodes.
 Setting the resolution higher will definitely benefit the barcode reading accuracy but sacrifice a bit of speed.
-In addition, please remember to set the `scaleDownThreshold` to a higher value.
-When the `scaleDownThershold` is not big enough, the barcode reader will still process on the shrunken images.
+In addition, please remember to set the `scaleDownThreshold` to a higher value if you want to decode on high resolution video streaming.
+If the `scaleDownThershold` is smaller than the size of video frames, the video frames will be shrunk to smaller size before being decoded.
+You can configure resolution settings via method <a href="https://www.dynamsoft.com/camera-enhancer/docs/programming/android/primary-api/camera-enhancer.html?ver=latest#setresolution" target="_blank">`setResolution`</a>

-### Specify the Scan Region
+### Define the Scan Region

 You can specify the scan region via DCE to remove the noninterest areas.
 The video frames will be cropped before barcode decoding so that the barcode reader will not be disturbed by the noninterest information and process even more fast and accurate.

-**Related Parameter(s)/API(s)**

-- <a href="https://www.dynamsoft.com/camera-enhancer/docs/programming/android/primary-api/camera-enhancer.html?ver=latest#enablefeatures" target="_blank">`CameraEnhancer.enableFeatures`</a>
-- <a href="https://www.dynamsoft.com/camera-enhancer/docs/programming/android/primary-api/camera-enhancer.html?ver=latest#setresolution" target="_blank">`CameraEnhancer.setResolution`</a>
+You can specify the scan region via method <a href="https://www.dynamsoft.com/camera-enhancer/docs/programming/android/primary-api/camera-enhancer.html?ver=latest#setresolution" target="_blank">`setResolution`</a>

 ## Summary